Meet the Grand Jury for S.Pellegrino Young Chef Academy Competition 2022-23

 Discover the world-renowned chefs of the next Competition Grand Jury.

-So, who is the Grand Jury for the next edition of S.Pellegrino Young Chef Academy Competition?
+So, who is the Grand Jury for this edition of S.Pellegrino Young Chef Academy Competition?
 Let’s find out.

-Peruvian chef Pía León helmed the kitchen and co-owned the acclaimed Central restaurant in Lima with her husband Virgilio Martínez for a decade before she decided to branch out on her own with Kjolle (pronounced KOY-ay).
-The restaurant takes its name from an indigenous, flowering tree that grows at extreme altitudes and burst onto Latin America’s 50 Best list at No.21 in 2019 as the Highest New Entry.
-The menu explores all corners of Peru, from the ocean, to the rainforest, to the high Andes.
+Named The World's Best Female Chef 2021, Pía León helmed the kitchen at the acclaimed Central restaurant in Lima with her husband Virgilio Martínez for a decade before she decided to branch out on her own with Kjolle (pronounced Koy-ay).
+The restaurant takes its name from an indigenous, flowering tree that grows at extreme altitudes and burst onto the Latin America’s 50 Best restaurants list at No.21 in 2019 as the Highest New Entry.
+It currently sits eighth.
+The menu explores all corners of Peru, from the ocean to the rainforest, to the high Andes.

-Basque chef Eneko Atxa holds a total of five Michelin stars at his restaurants Azurmendi and Eneko on the edges of Bilbao.
+Basque chef Eneko Atxa holds a total of five Michelin stars at his restaurants, including Azurmendi and Eneko on the edges of Bilbao.
 Committed to sustainable practices in and outside the kitchen, it’s at three-star Azurmendi that Atxa’s culinary style, rooted in Basque tradition, is fully expressed alongside impeccable service, in a dining room flooded with natural light.
 Atxa also has additional restaurants across Europe and in Japan.
+Today the Atxa galaxy includes: Eneko in Larrabetzu, Tokyo and Lisbon; Basque in Seville and Madrid; and Nko in Bilbao.

 With acclaimed restaurants in France and a flagship three-star restaurant in London, Hélène Darroze is a chef at the top of her game.
 A fourth-generation chef, her professional career started in the kitchens of Alain Ducasse’s Le Louis XV in Monaco.
 In 2008 she took over the restaurant at the historic Connaught hotel in London, winning a third Michelin star there in 2021.
 She also holds three stars across her restaurants in Paris and Provence.